 QuestionPro has a list of 45+ questions to ask e-commerce visitors, which can help you get the most out of your feedback.

-Online discussion forums and social media groups are great places to share industry tips and advice, answer questions, and acquire a customer or two.
+Online discussion forums and social media groups are great places to share industry tips and advice, answer questions, and acquire customers.

-No group will tolerate constant promotion or posts full of links to your website.
+No group will tolerate constant promotion or posts with links to your website.
 Besides, it makes you look spammy.
-So, keep it simple by posting just enough for people to notice your activity, but not enough to constitute spam.
+Keep it simple by posting just enough for people to notice your activity but not enough to constitute spam.

-It’s not what you know, it’s who you know.
-Building the right relationships, both online and offline, can act as your portal to success.
+It’s not what you know.
+It’s who you know.
+So building the right online and offline relationships can be your portal to success.

-No matter what type of product you sell or which industry you work within, there are like-minded businesses out there, and you need to befriend them.
+No matter what type of product you sell or which industry you work within, there are like-minded businesses out there you need to befriend.

-The trick is to build relationships with others that are closely aligned to your business but not direct competitors.
+The trick is building relationships with others closely aligned with your business rather than direct competitors.

-For example, suppliers, blogs, and websites that focus on your industry would be ideal, as they can help provide you with consumer feedback and offer promotional deals, without stepping on your digital toes.
+For example, suppliers, blogs, and websites focusing on your industry are ideal.
+They can help provide you with consumer feedback and offer promotional deals without stepping on your digital toes.

-Take The ecommerce Group for example.
-Operating via a Facebook group, they have over 2,500 members sharing advice, giving feedback, and providing a helping hand whenever possible.
+Take The Ecommerce Group, for example.
+Operating via a Facebook group, they have over 8,500 members sharing advice, giving feedback, and providing a helping hand whenever possible.

-Everybody loves free stuff, and if you’re looking to build up some trust while launching your sales efforts, a contest or giveaway could help you do just that.
+Everybody loves free stuff, and if you’re looking to build up some trust while kick-starting your online sales efforts, a contest or giveaway could help you do just that.

-Not only can contests and giveaways help you build valuable inbound links, they also are a great way to show potential customers that you can be trusted and that your brand means business.
+Not only can contests and giveaways help you build valuable inbound links, but they’re also a great way to show potential customers they can trust you and that your brand means business.